roniel06/BasicCrud/README.md

  -   ---DataLayer --->(Contains Models, Mappings, Migrations, Context and Dto's)
   -  ---BussinessLayer --->(Contains all the Bussiness Logic)
    - ---Web Layer --->(Contains the EndPoints, Configurations and Refferences of the Previous 2 Projects)
+# Swagger Documentation
+- This project have Swagger Documentation that make easy to the consumer read the methods and has a summary of each.

 # Database
 You must Put your ConnectionString in orther to the API work.